mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Resolution
 **********
-All Mosaic Hub raster products are provided in uniform resolution.
-Three different resolutions are available:
+All raster products of the Mosaic Hub are provided in uniform resolution and are available in three different resolutions:

 - 10m
 - 20m